A total and unmitigated defeat

 A Total and Unmitigated Defeat was a speech by Winston Churchill in the House of Commons at Westminster on Wednesday, 5 October 1938, the third day of the Munich Agreement debate.
-Signed five days earlier by Prime Minister Neville Chamberlain, the agreement met the demands of Nazi Germany in respect of the Czechoslovak region of Sudetenland.
+Signed five days earlier by Prime Minister Neville Chamberlain, the agreement met the demands of Nazi Germany with respect to the Czechoslovak region of Sudetenland.

 Churchill spoke for 45 minutes to criticise the government for signing the agreement and, in general, for its policy of appeasement.
-The speech officially ended Churchill's support for the government's appeasement policy.
+He argued that Britain and France did not “save peace” by deterring aggression, but instead avoided immediate war by conceding to coercive demands and abandoning an ally.

 Churchill had hoped for a reasonable settlement of the Sudetenland issue, but he was adamant that Britain must fight for the continued independence of Czechoslovakia.
-Among his criticisms of the government, Churchill said that the Soviet Union should have been invited to take part in the negotiations with Hitler.
+Among his other criticisms of the government, Churchill said that the Soviet Union should have been invited to take part in the negotiations with Hitler.

 Although it was one of Churchill's most famous speeches, the Commons voted 366 to 144 in support of a motion in favour of the government's signing of the agreement.
 Despite their stated opposition to the agreement, Churchill and his Conservative Party supporters chose to abstain, and did not vote against the motion.